z-zang/lm-code-intro-react-router-fakelandia/docs/activity_4.md

 It would be really cool to see the full site live on the internet.
 Github offer free hosting for simple sites like this via a service called `Github Pages`.

 There's an `npm` package called `gh-pages` which makes this super simple:

+💡 NB this was correct at the time of writing but if in doubt look up the documentation for `gh-pages` in case things have changed!

 👉 `npm install gh-pages --save-dev`